krahets/hello-algo/en/CONTRIBUTING.md

 We are working on translating "Hello Algo" from Chinese to English with the following approach:

-1. **AI translation**: Carry out an initial pass of translations using the machine learning translator.
+1. **AI translation**: Carry out an initial pass of translations using large language models.
 2. **Human optimization**: Manually refine the machine-generated outputs to ensure authenticity and accuracy.
 3. **Pull request review**: The optimized translation will be double checked by the reviewers through GitHub pull request workflow.
 4. Repeat steps `2.` and `3.` for further improvements.